jadecell/nvcode-gtk-theme/README.md

-# The NVCode inspired color scheme
+# The NVCode flagship theme inspired color scheme

 All of the colors in the theme are based on the [NVCode](https://github.com/ChristianChiarulli/nvcode/) flagship color scheme.
 The GTK3 theme is not fully complete but most elements are colored.